y1zhong/DKLP/README.md

   - Additional helper functions such as defining DNN class and Bayesian FDR control.

 - **`example.py`**
-  - Toy example to run DKLP on three image regression model on simulated datasets.
+  - Demo to run DKLP on three image regression model on simulated datasets.

 ### Data
 The `data` folder contains simulated datasets.